The Home of Notts CCC

 Friday 10th June – Tuesday 14th June 2022.

 Witness the fierce clash between England and New Zealand at Trent Bridge for the LV Test Match in 2022.
 Experience the Trent Bridge hospitality experience by treating guests and clients to fine dining, a champagne reception and a private balcony offering stunning views of the cricket ground.

 Trent Bridge, is not only the home ground of Notts CC , but is also was chosen to host matches in the Cricket World Cup 2019.
 In 2020 the ground has again been chosen to host international fixtures including England Test Series against Pakistan and ODI Series England v Ireland.

 With Trent Bridge hosting some brilliant cricket games for the upcoming year means there’s going to be more exciting news and headlines from the ground!
 Watch this space for Trent Bridge news and all things cricket.

 To confirm Trent Bridge’s desire to continue as a successful Test Match venue, Notts have spent a considerable amount of money on the ground over recent years.

-The £7.2 million Trent Bridge Cricket Centre was opened to huge acclaim by former Notts hero Sir Garfield Sobers in 1998 on the eve of the England v South Africa Test.
-Still affectionately known as the Radcliffe Road Stand, the multi-purpose complex contains many outside facilities for visitors to use and enjoy, as well as offering world-class views of the action on the pitch.
+The £7.2 million Trent Bridge Cricket Centre was opened to huge acclaim by former Nott’s hero Sir Garfield Sobers in 1998 on the England v South Africa Test.
+Still affectionately known as the Radcliffe Road Stand, the multi-purpose complex contains many outside facilities for visitors to use and enjoy and offers world-class views of the action on the pitch.